microchip-pic-avr-solutions/mclv-48v-300w-an1078-dspic33ck256mp508/README.md

 <p style='text-align: justify;'>If MPLAB IDE v8 or earlier is already installed on your computer, then run the MPLAB driver switcher (It is installed when MPLAB®X IDE is installed) to switch from MPLAB IDE v8 drivers to MPLAB X IDE drivers.
 If you have Windows 7 or 8, you must run MPLAB driver switcher in ‘Administrator Mode’.
 To run the Device Driver Switcher GUI application as administrator, right click on the executable (or desktop icon) and select ‘Run as Administrator’.
 For additional details refer MPLAB X IDE help topic <i>“Before You Begin: Install the USB Device Drivers (For Hardware Tools): USB Driver Installation for Windows Operating Systems”</i>. </p>

-### 4.2  X2C - SCOPE
+### 4.2  X2C-Scope
 <p style='text-align: justify;'>
-X2C - SCOPE is a MPLAB X IDE plugin that allows a developer to interact with an application while the application program is running.
+X2C-Scope is a MPLAB X IDE plugin that allows a developer to interact with an application while the application program is running.
 X2C-Scope enables you to read, write, and plot global variables (for motor control) in real time.
 It communicates with the target using the UART.
-To use X2C, the plugin must be installed:</p>
+To use X2C-Scope, the plugin must be installed:</p>

 - In MPLAB X IDE, select <i>Tools>Plugins</i> and click on the Available Plugins tab.
-- Select X2C - SCOPE plug-in by checking its check box, and then click Install.
+- Select X2C-Scope plug-in by checking its check box, and then click Install.
-- Look for tool X2C - SCOPE under <i>Tools>Embedded.</i>
+- Look for tool X2C-Scope under <i>Tools>Embedded.</i>

 <p align="left">
   <img  src="images/x2cscopeconfiguration.png"></p>